vivaria/edisonrul.ing/docs/source/cards/c/cyber-ouroboros.md

 ### Card Rulings

-●This effect is a Trigger Effect.
+*   This effect is a Trigger Effect.
 Sending 1 card from your hand to the GY is a cost.
-●You can activate Cyber Ouroboros' effect during the Damage Step.
+*   You can activate Cyber Ouroboros' effect during the Damage Step.